Ballot Settings Overview

 The availability of these settings for a given ballot question is dictated by the type of vote you are using; however, "Allow abstain" is available for all ballot questions.

 Each voter will be presented with a ballot that randomizes (shuffles) the order of candidates or questions.
 This removes the Ballot Order Effect on voting results (where the first candidate or question is more likely to be selected than the lower-ordered candidates).
 This setting is available for plurality-, cumulative-, scored-, and preferential-type ballot questions.

 Click on the following images to view them in a larger size.

 A voter can choose not to vote for any option or candidate by selecting “Abstain” when they submit their vote.
 This can mean the voter does not find the options or candidate presented to be suitable for the position.
 In all cases, an "Abstain" is better than the voter not voting at all, so allowing for abstains can help increase your voter turnout.
 This setting is available for all ballot questions.

 A voter can enter their own comments or notes in addition to answering the question.
 This can be helpful in collecting voter opinions, feedback, and suggestions.
 All submitted comments will be displayed with the election results.
-This setting is available for referendum-type ballot questions.
+This setting is available for scored-, plurality-, cumulative-, and approval-type ballot questions.